ipv6-feet-under/WriteUps-ImaginaryCTF2021/Web/Cookie Stream/README.md

         return make_response(redirect('/home'))
 ```

 The cookie is generated with AES mode CTR.
 The Initialization vector (IV) is called `nonce` here.
+The first 16 Bytes of the cookie contains the nonce.
 This nonce and the key for the AES is once generated at the beginning:
 ```py
 key = urandom(16)
 cnonce = urandom(8)
 ```
-AES in CTR mode is vulnerable when the nonce is used multiple times.
+AES in CTR mode is vulnerable when the nonce is used multiple times with known plaintexts.
+In our case we know the plaintexts of the usernames as they are used to craft the other part of the cookie.
+So we can use: `plaintext1 XOR plaintext2 = Ciphertext1 XOR X`

 ```py
 @app.route('/home', methods=['GET'])
 def home():